codarrenvelvindron/codarren.github.io/_drafts/2021-01-02-Day2-Training-for-CEHv11.md

 ## Doing it my way.
 My plan is simple.

- - To document every step of the course with a blog post.
+ - Document every step of the course with a blog post.

 This is sure to help me stay motivated and hungry for more.

- - To try every command
+ - Try/Test every command

 This is how I started as a SysAdmin

  - Not expecting much from the lectures

 Most of the effort has to come from you.

+## Wish me luck
+“Luck is a dividend of sweat.
+The more you sweat, the luckier you get.” – Ray Kroc